Cyberrebell/php-minify/README.md

 php-minify
 ==========

-glue and minify css and js using php stdlib
+glue and minify css and js using only php stdlib

+configuration example:

 minify.config.php
 ```sh